 Causes of Sundowning

 Doctors and researchers aren't sure what causes sundowning, but the theory is that the symptoms have something to do with the onset of darkness.

-Some medical professionals believe that the syndrome is an accumulation of all of the sensory stimulation from the day that starts to overwhelm and cause stress.
+Some medical professionals believe that the syndrome is an accumulation of all of the sensory stimulation from the day that becomes overwhelming and causes stress.
 Others speculate that it is caused by hormonal imbalances that occur at night.
-Another theory suggests that the onset of symptoms at night is simply due to fatigue; while some believe it has to do with the anxiety caused by the inability to see as well in the dark.
+Another theory suggests that the onset of symptoms at night is simply due to fatigue, and others believe it has to do with the anxiety caused by the inability to see as well in the dark.

 How to Handle Sundowner's Syndrome

 - Approach the person in a calm manner.
 Don't yell, raise your voice, or touch them in an unexpected way.

-- Draw the curtains.
-That way, they can't see the sky's change from light to dark.
-When drawing the curtains, turn on inside lights as it grows dark outside, to keep the environment light and calming.
+- Draw the curtains so they cannot see the sky change from light to dark.
+When drawing the curtains, turn on inside lights to keep the environment light and calming.

 - Provide a peaceful setting.
 Guide the person to an area away from family activity and other distractions.
-Try to prevent excessive noise during sunset.
+Try to prevent excessive noise and commotion during sunset.

 - Plan more active days.
 A person who rests most of the day is likely to be awake at night.
-Discourage afternoon napping and plan activities, such as taking a walk, throughout the day.
+Discourage afternoon napping and plan activities, such as a walk, throughout the day.

-- During the evening, when the sun is setting is another good time to plan activities.
-Arts and crafts, and even pet therapy also have a calming effect.
+- Plan simple and soothing evening activities.
+Arts and crafts, and even pet therapy can have a calming effect.

 - Have a routine.
 Maintaining a routine tends to alleviate the severe anxiety experienced by those sundowning.
-Even simple tasks like putting on pajamas can be helpful.
+Even simple tasks like putting on pajamas can be helpful triggers that the day is winding down.

 - Use music.
 Sometimes soothing music will help to calm and relax a person with Alzheimer's or dementia.

-- Ensure safety.
-Install locks and safety devices as necessary.
-Take precautions to provide a safe space for him or her at night so that you can get a solid night's rest, even if he or she needs to stay awake and wander.
+- Ensure their safety by installing locks and safety devices as necessary.
+Take precautions to provide a safe space for your loved one at night so that you can get a solid night's rest, even if they need to stay awake and wander.